• Home

 Woody & Jessie's Wild Slides (left) and the Flying Saucer Splash Zone (right) — good luck getting kids to leave.

 The ship's dedicated water zone features Woody & Jessie's Wild Slides (one has a see-through section jutting over the ship's edge), a family pool, the Flying Saucer Splash Zone, and jumbo screens playing Toy Story films.
-Adults were riding the slides just as much as kids.
-Pizza Planet is right here for refuelling between slides — smart design.
+Adults on our team have ridden the slides as enthusiastically as the kids.
+Pizza Planet is right there for refuelling between slides — smart layout.
+One note that has become more relevant as sailings sell out: slide queues that were 10 minutes in March routinely hit 30–40 minutes on busy June afternoons.
+The morning hour after embarkation, and the post-dinner window, remain the calmest times.

 6. Disney Discovery Reef — Day-to-Night Magic